Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Graph Algorithms.md

 From mathematical consideration, can we replace the $Sign$ function with some smooth function?
 Can we generalize the $S, B$ to real matrices?
 Can we apply gradient-based methods to train a decision tree?

-In the language of computtaional graph, how can we describe the (gradient) boosting deciosn tree?
+In the language of computational graph, how can we describe the (gradient) boosting decision tree?
 The structure information of the decision tree transforms to the bitvector matrix $B$.
 The splitting points information transforms to the pair $(S, t)$.
 Given triple(tuple) $(S, t, B)$, we can traverse a tree to each leaf.